ErosolarAI/CLI-for-NSA-type-work-or-classified-shit/README.md

 # FYI

 Currently I'm using deeepseek-reasoner with xai 4-1-fast-reasoning auto fallback cuz I happen to have API purchase credits on those platforms, but you can use any provider or even local LLM via running open weights

+# I'm not developing this beyond this point, and may perioditicly update if that

+I'm doing my own thing